A sudden onset of floaters can be caused by a very serious eye problem and needs urgent attention, ideally within 24 hours. Read more about this here.

 What If Floaters Come Suddenly?

 When people develop a posterior vitreous detachment (PVD), they often see new floaters or flashes of light, or both.
-It is very important that they are seen within 24 hours to exclude retinal tear or retinal detachment.
+It is very important that they are seen by their eye surgeon or optometrist in Melbourne within 24 hours to exclude retinal tear or retinal detachment.
 The floater that typically develops after a PVD is known as a Weiss ring.
 It is a dense ring that can look like a circle, oval or even break open to look C-shaped.
 It is made of collagen that was at the back of the vitreous, around the optic nerve, and moves forward when the vitreous separates from the retina.

 Are Floaters Harmful?